CHAPTER 1 - INTRODUCTION: INDIA AND HER ANCIENT CULTURE

 India and China have, in fact, the oldest continuous cultural traditions in the world.

-· When Europeans visited India, they found a culture fully conscious of its own antiquity – a culture which in fact exaggerated that antiquity and claimed to have stayed fundamentally unchanged.
+· But when Europeans visited India, they found a culture fully conscious of its own antiquity – a culture which, in fact, exaggerated the antiquity and claimed to have stayed fundamentally unchanged.
+For example, even today, people recall the names of shadowy chieftains who lived a thousand years before Christ.
+The orthodox Brahmin in his daily worship repeats hymns composed even earlier.

-Study of Indian Ancient past
+Study of the ancient past of India

 1. Her early history was known only from brief passages in the works of Greek and Latin authors.

-Meanwhile a few Jesuits succeeded in mastering Sanskrit, the classical language of India.
-One of them, Father Hanxleden, who worked in Kerala from 1699 to 1732, compiled the first Sanskrit grammar in a European tongue, which remained in manuscript, but was used by his successors.
-Another, Father Coeurdoux, in 1797, was probably the first student to recognize the kinship of Sanskrit and the languages of Europe, and suggested that the brahmans of India were descended from one of the sons of Japhet, whose brothers migrated to the West.
+· Father Coeurdoux, in 1797, was probably the first student to recognize the kinship of Sanskrit and the languages of Europe, and suggested that the brahmans of India were descended from one of the sons of Japhet, whose brothers migrated to the West.

-The missionaries made no real attempt to understand the historical background of the culture of the people among whom they worked.
+The missionaries made no real attempt to understand the historical background of the Culture of the people among whom they worked.
 They accepted that culture at its face value, as very ancient and unchanging.

-No real attempt was made by Europeans until the last half of the 18th century to study India's ancient past; the foundations of Indology were laid independently, in another part of India, and by other hands.
+The foundations of Indology were laid independently, in another part of India, and by other hands.

 Indology

-The study of Indian history, literature, philosophy, and culture.
+It is the study of Indian history, literature, philosophy, and culture.

-FIRST PHASE –
+FIRST PHASE – Started with Sir William Jones (1746-94).

-With the aid of Wilkins and friendly Bengali pandits Jones began to learn the language.
+With the aid of Wilkins and friendly Bengali pandits, Jones began to learn the language.

 1784 - The Asiatic Society of Bengal was founded, on Jones' initiative, and with Jones himself as president.
 In the journal of this society, Asiatic Researches, the first real steps in revealing India's past were taken.

-November 1784 - First direct translation of a Sanskrit work into English, Wilkins's Bhagavad Gita completed.
+Translations: November 1784 - First direct translation of a Sanskrit work into English, Wilkins's Bhagavad Gita completed.

-1787 - Translation of the Hitopadesa by Wilkins
+· 1787 - Translation of the Hitopadesa by Wilkins

-1769 - Jones translated Kalidasa's Sakuntala
+· 1769 - Jones translated Kalidasa's Sakuntala

-1792 – Jones translations of the Gita Govinda (1792), and the law-, book of Manu (published posthumously in 1794 under the title Institutes of Hindoo Law).
+· 1792 – Jones translations of the Gita Govinda (1792), and the law book of Manu (published posthumously in 1794 under the title ‘Institutes of Hindoo Law’).

 Several less important translations appeared in successive issues of Asiatic Researches.
 Jones and Wilkins were truly the fathers of Indology.

-· Sanskrit was first taught in England in 1805 at the training college of the East India Companyat Hertford.
-The earliest English chair was the Boden Professorship at Oxford, first filled in 1832, when it was conferred upon H. H. Wilson, who had been an important member of the Asiatic Society of Bengal.
+· Sanskrit was first taught in England in 1805 at the training college of the East India Company at Hertford.
+The earliest English chair was the Boden Professorship at Oxford, first filled in 1832, when it was conferred upon HH Wilson, who had been an important member of the Asiatic Society of Bengal.
 Chairs were afterwards founded at London, Cambridge and Edinburgh, and at several other universities of Europe and America.

 · In 1821, the French Socie’te’ Asiatique was founded in Paris, followed two years later by the Royal Asiatic Society in London.
-From these beginnings the work of the editing and study of ancient Indian literature went on apace throughout the 19th century.

-· Probably the greatest achievement of Indological scholar- ship in 19th-century Europe was the enormous Sanskrit-German dictionary generally known as the St. Petersburg Lexicon, produced by the German scholars Otto Bohtlingk and Rudolf Roth, and published in parts by the Russian Imperial Academy of Sciences from 1852 to 1875.
+· Probably the greatest achievement of Indological scholarship in 19th-century Europe was the enormous Sanskrit-German dictionary generally known as the St. Petersburg Lexicon, produced by the German scholars Otto Bohtlingk and Rudolf Roth, and published in parts by the Russian Imperial Academy of Sciences from 1852 to 1875.
 England's greatest contributions to Sanskrit studies were the splendid edition of the Rig Veda, and the great series of authoritative annotated translations, Sacred Books of the East.
-Both these works were edited by the great German Sanskritist Friedrich Max.
-Muller (1823-1900), who spent most of his working life as Professor of Comparative Philology at Oxford.
+Both these works were edited by the great German Sanskritist Friedrich Max Muller (1823-1900), who spent most of his working life as Professor of Comparative Philology at Oxford.

 Significance: